JoshuaMarinoo/EngDesignVI/Labs/Lab 4/README.md

 ![image](https://github.com/user-attachments/assets/d95c6315-a137-4927-bad3-d331387811a9)

 ## Summary
-There was a lot of troubleshooting that needed to be done to get this lab, done however after the lab now I feel I have a much better grasp of using APIs,Djnago, Flask and Django rest.
+There was a lot of troubleshooting that needed to be done to get this lab, done however after the lab now I feel I have a much better grasp of using APIs, Django, Flask, and Django REST

 ---
 Author: Joshua Marino </br>